Creating a Step Functions API Using API Gateway

 -

-On the New Child Resource page, enter
+On the Create resource page, enter

 execution

-for Resource Name, and then choose Create Resource.
+for Resource name, and then choose Create resource.

 To create a POST method